YuriiKiktenko/fx-pipeline-csv/docs/design.md

 ### Mitigations

 * Resolve `gcs_csv_uri` from `metadata_log` by `hash_id` and verify the blob exists.
 * Perform pre-load CSV structural validation.
+Handle an optional trailing empty column name by renaming it to _trailing_empty.
 * Generate schema deterministically from the header (all STRING).
 * Use a deterministic **hash-based table name** (with a stable prefix).
 * Use `WRITE_TRUNCATE` so repeated loads of the same snapshot are safe.